Matt-A-Bennett/vim-surround-funk/README.md

 ### Gripping a text object or motion with a function

-If you have tpope's excellent [repeat.vim plugin](https://github.com/tpope/vim-repeat), then the following commands are repeatable with the dot command.
+If you have tpope's excellent [repeat.vim plugin](https://github.com/tpope/vim-repeat), then the following command is repeatable with the dot command.

 To prevent these mappings from being generated, and define your own see